vippsas/vipps-developers/vipps-test-environment.md

 ## Test users

 A welcome email is automatically sent to **all** new customers.
-This should contain information about your test user.
+This email contains information about your test user.
 Please search your mail, including the spam/junk folder, if you do not find it.

 The provided test user can be used in the [Vipps test apps](#vipps-test-apps).